Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Fracture Cluster Options

-As the agent executes these actions, if one is another FraCO, say \( z_2 \), then it forms a new \( F_{s'} \), estimates \( P(\phi \in z_2) \), and selects the most probable fracture for \( z_2 \).
-This process repeats until the termination condition \( \beta_{z_1} = 1 \) is met, completing \( z_1 \)'s execution. \end{mdframed}
+As the agent executes these actions, if one of these actions is another FraCO, say \( z_2 \), then the agent forms a new \( F_{s'} \) for the new current state $s'$, estimates \( P(\phi \in z_2) \), and selects the most probable fracture for \( z_2 \), which is above the threshold $\theta$.
+If the agent cannot find a fracture such that \( P(\phi \in z_2) > \theta\), then the option terminates.

+This process repeats until the termination condition \( \beta_{z_1} = 1 \) is met, completing the execution of FraCO \( z_1 \). \end{mdframed}